 My blogging buddy Joe from Retire by 40, who is six years older than me, is a good example.
-He has enough money, but is still finding it difficult to overcome the fear of not working.
+He has enough money (~$3 million net worth), but is still finding it difficult to overcome the fear of not working.

-Every year, he questions whether his wife can join him in retirement.
-This is even though he has close to a $3 million net worth.
+Since 2012, every year, he questions whether his wife can join him in retirement.
+This is even though they have a $3 million net worth.
 He also has online income and passive income.
 Every year I tell him she could have retired years ago, but he's adeptly convinced her to keep on working.

 With such income, you can live a comfortable life raising a family of up to four anywhere in the world.
 Given I've spent my post college life living in Manhattan and San Francisco, it was only natural to arrive at much higher income levels than the US household median.
 Remember, half the country live in more expensive coastal cities.